ambuda-org/ambuda/docs/installation.rst

 .. _`How to enable the Vision API`: https://cloud.google.com/vision/docs/before-you-begin

-Then, download your JSON credentials and set `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to these credentials.
+Then, download your JSON credentials and set `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to these credentials (in your .env file).

 You should set up reCAPTCHA credentials if you want to test the authentication flow locally.
 To do so, refer to the document here: